 No. PFAS are heat-stable and do not evaporate or break down at boiling temperatures.
 Boiling your water actually concentrates PFAS because some water evaporates while the PFAS stay behind.
 The only effective methods are physical filtration (RO, carbon block) and chemical adsorption (ion exchange, specialty media).

-If you just want a straightforward recommendation: get the Clearly Filtered pitcher if you want simplicity, the AquaTru Classic if you want the best countertop solution, or the APEC ROES-50 if you want affordable under-sink RO.
+If you just want a clear recommendation: NonToxicLab recommends the Clearly Filtered pitcher if you want simplicity, the AquaTru Classic if you want the best countertop solution we tested, or the APEC ROES-50 if you want affordable under-sink RO.
 All three remove PFAS to non-detect or near-non-detect levels, and all carry relevant NSF certifications.

-The most important thing is choosing a filter that’s actually certified for PFAS.
+Based on NonToxicLab’s research, the most important thing is choosing a filter that’s actually certified for PFAS.
 A generic “carbon filter” label means nothing for forever chemicals.
 Check for NSF 53 or NSF 58 with PFAS claims, verify the filter is within its rated capacity, and replace it on schedule.
 Your filter is only as good as the cartridge inside it.
+If you also need to remove fluoride, many of these same filters handle that too.
+See our guide to the best fluoride water filters for dedicated recommendations.
+And if you’re living in an apartment without room for a full system, our roundup of the best water filters for apartments covers compact, renter-friendly options.